aws-samples/ec2-steampipe/README.md

 Open the `SSMSessionManager` link value in a new browser tab to start SSM Session Manager session.
 Use the command `sudo passwd ec2-user` to set login password.

-Open the `WebConsole` link value to access web browser console and login as user `ec2-user` with the password that you have set.
+Open the `DCVwebConsole` link value to access NCIE DCV web browser console and login as user `ec2-user` with the password that you have set.

 ## Attribution